awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

 Required: No
 Specifies the output artifact format\.
 Can be either `CODEBUILD_CLONE_REF` or `CODE_ZIP`\.
 If unspecified, the default is `CODE_ZIP`\.
 The `CODEBUILD_CLONE_REF` option can only be used by CodeBuild downstream actions\.
-If you choose this option, you will need to update the permissions for your CodeBuild project service role as shown in [Add GitClone permissions for connections](troubleshooting.md#codebuild-role-connections)\.
+If you choose this option, you will need to update the permissions for your CodeBuild project service role as shown in [Add CodeBuild GitClone permissions for connections to Bitbucket, GitHub, or GitHub Enterprise Server](troubleshooting.md#codebuild-role-connections)\.
 For a tutorial that shows you how to use the **Full clone** option, see [Tutorial: Use full clone with a GitHub pipeline source](tutorials-github-gitclone.md)\.

 ## Input artifacts<a name="action-reference-CodestarConnectionSource-input"></a>
 + **Number of Artifacts:** `0`